bposantos/NMR_Analysis/README.md

 - Extraction of T1 relaxation time constants.
 - Visualization of fitted curves and results.

-### 2. Additional_Notebook.ipynb

-(Optional) Additional notebook for more specific analyses, comparisons, or advanced techniques related to NMR T1 relaxation.

 ## Usage

 To run the notebooks locally, ensure you have Python and Jupyter installed.
 For a hassle-free experience, consider using Google Colab by clicking the "Open in Colab" badge at the top of each notebook.